RobArthan/pp/git-aide-memoire.md

 * To delete an upstream branch:
     `git push origin :fix-3.1w6`

-* To merge changes into current branch
+* To merge changes into current branch:
 (In case of conflicts, resolve them by changing the conflicted files to be as you want them to be, add them and then commit):
     `git merge fix-3.1w6`

-* To squash a sequence of commits starting at commit XYZ into one `git reset -soft XYZ`
+* To squash a sequence of commits starting at commit XYZ into one:
+    `git reset -soft XYZ`
-    `git commit``
+    `git commit`

 ----